Hezbollah: What weapons does it have? A visual guide - KESQ

 But Hezbollah threads the needle carefully.
 Provoking Israel’s full firepower could significantly degrade the group’s capabilities, setting it back years – if not decades – and destroying large parts of Lebanon, which has buckled under the weight of its years-long financial crisis.

 The group has already lost more than around 500 fighters, including commanders, in border confrontations with Israel since October, according to Hezbollah statements and a CNN tally.
-The impact on Israel has also been considerable, with around 70,000 people displaced from its northern border area, and scores killed, including soldiers and civilians.
+On the Lebanese side of the border, over 94,000 people have been displaced.
+The impact on Israel has also been considerable, with more than 62,000 people displaced from its northern border area, and scores killed, including soldiers and civilians.

 As the confrontations at the border continue, Hezbollah has sought, with some success, to undermine Israel’s vaunted missile defense system known as the Iron Dome.
 It has tried to do so by attacking its platforms and overwhelming it with swarms of drones and short-range missiles in order to open a path for other projectiles to reach deeper into Israeli territory.